 Keep the relationship private and stay confident

-Keep your long distance relationship private or between people you can really trust so you can remain confident about it.
+Keep your relationship private or between people you can really trust so you can remain confident about it.

 You don’t want a lot of outside opinions influencing your thoughts.
 This will contribute to insecurity in your relationships.